-- the SNR performances of this demodulator improve if the frequency of the modulated signal, compared to the symbol frequency, increases, i.e. the number of zero-crossings during a symbol period increases.
-With the increase of the frequency of the modulated signal, the SNR performances of this demodulator get closer to the ones of the frequency-discriminator demodulator.

-- if the values of the frequencies employed for f_1 and f_2 decrease, compared to the symbol frequency, i.e. the number of zero-crossings during a symbol period gets small, the SNR performances of this demodulator decrease significantly.
+- the BER vs. SNR performance of this demodulator improves if the frequency of the modulated signal increases, compared to the symbol frequency,i.e. the number of zero-crossings during a symbol period increases.
+With the increase of the frequency of the modulated signal, the SNR performances of this demodulator get closer to the ones of the frequency-discriminator demodulator. - if the values of the frequencies employed for f_1 and f_2 decrease, compared to the symbol frequency, i.e. the number of zero-crossings during a symbol period gets small, the SNR performance of this demodulator decrease significantly.